mareRong/cse15l-lab-reports/Lab1.md

   Hello.class  Hello.java  messages  README
 }
 It listed all files and folders that are within the directory lecture1.
-Since we did not give it an argument, the ls command listed out the files within the directory we are currently in.
+Since we did not give it an argument, the ls command listed out the files within the working directory we are currently in.
 ```
 **With a path to a directory**
 ```